ucsd-cse11-w22/ucsd-cse11-w22.github.io/syllabus.md

 Most weeks there will be a programming assignment.
 Direct practice with programming will make up the majority of your work in the course.

+On each assignment, you can earn one of the following scores:

+- **2** – the assignment is totally complete with no siginificant flaws
+- **1** – we have identified at least one significant issue with your assignment that needs to be fixed
+- **0** – the assignment is not submitted or not complete enough to give feedback

 On each submission, you will get a grade which partially comes from an automatic grade based on the correctness of your code (a small part of your